human-agent collaboration lab

 Ph.D. students

-Christi is a first-year Master’s student in the Human Factors and Applied Cognition Program at GMU.
-Her general research interests are usability, accessibility, human-AI interaction, and social robotics.
+Neha is a first-year PhD student in the Human Factors and Applied Cognition Program at GMU.
+She is currently exploring the impact of embodiment on human-agent collaboration.

-Hendi is a first-year Master’s student in the Human Factors and Applied Cognition Program at GMU.
-Her research interests include user experience, accessibility, bias in human-AI decision-making, and social robotics.
+Jacob is a first-year Master’s student in the Human Factors and Applied Cognition Program at GMU and working currently together with Rydia on her project.